Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Conclusions

 We are living at the beginning of an era in which various MOS instruments and surveys will observe thousands of stars in a glance for millions of objects in the Local Group.
-Subaru's PFS and DESI already started acquiring data, while WEAVE and 4MOST will soon start to operate.
-In the next couple decade, HRMOS and WST will also play a crucial role in Galactic archaeology for measuring more accurate elemental abundances.
-It will be possible to derive precise and detailed chemo-dynamical information to understand the chemical evolution and assembly histories in the Local Group.
-Ultimately, these information will shed light onto the nucleosynthesis in the very first stars and the mechanisms of galaxy formation.
+Subaru's PFS \citep{PFS,PFSGA} and DESI already started acquiring data, while WEAVE \citep{WEAVE24} and 4MOST \citep{deJong19} will soon start to operate.
+Similarly, in the next couple of decades, HRMOS \citep{HRMOS} and WST \citep{WST} will also play a crucial role in Galactic archaeology for measuring more accurate elemental abundances.
+To compare with theoretical predictions, it is necessary to put on the same scale the elemental abundances derived from the pipelines of the various MOS surveys, which can be done using those systems or stars observed by multiple surveys.
+For instance Sextans, studied here in details, or Draco, Ursa Minor are being observed by PFS and will be in the WEAVE footprint, as well as already present in DESI DR1.
+Elemental abundances in the most metal-poor stars are challenging to be derived, and dedicated pipelines within MOS surveys should be employed, as shown in this work.